Tuning fork: Calculation of frequency

-The ratio k^{2} = I/A in the equation above can be rewritten as r^{2}/4 if the prongs are cylindrical with radius r, and b^{2}/12 if the prongs have rectangular cross-section of width b along the direction of motion.
+The ratio k^{2} = I/A in the equation above, where k is the radius of gyration for the prongs, can be rewritten as r^{2}/4 if the prongs are cylindrical with radius r, and b^{2}/12 if the prongs have rectangular cross-section of width b along the direction of motion.

 Uses

 Tuning forks have traditionally been used to tune musical instruments, though electronic tuners have largely replaced them.
 Forks can be driven electrically by placing electronic oscillator-driven electromagnets close to the prongs.

 In musical instruments

 A number of keyboard musical instruments use principles similar to tuning forks.
 The most popular of these is the Rhodes piano, in which hammers hit metal tines that vibrate in the magnetic field of a pickup, creating a signal that drives electric amplification.
 The earlier, un-amplified dulcitone, which used tuning forks directly, suffered from low volume.

 In clocks and watches

 The quartz crystal that serves as the timekeeping element in modern quartz clocks and watches is in the form of a tiny tuning fork.
 It usually vibrates at a frequency of 32,768 Hz in the ultrasonic range (above the range of human hearing).
-It is made to vibrate by small oscillating voltages applied to metal electrodes plated on the surface of the crystal by an electronic oscillator circuit.
+It is made to vibrate by small oscillating voltages applied by an electronic oscillator circuit to metal electrodes plated on the surface of the crystal.
 Quartz is piezoelectric, so the voltage causes the tines to bend rapidly back and forth.

 The Accutron, an electromechanical watch developed by Max Hetzel and manufactured by Bulova beginning in 1960, used a 360-hertz steel tuning fork as its timekeeper, powered by electromagnets attached to a battery-powered transistor oscillator circuit.
 The fork provided greater accuracy than conventional balance wheel watches.
 The humming sound of the tuning fork was audible when the watch was held to the ear.